ja-guzzle/docs/docs/how_to_guides/author/Git Integration and Version Control.md

 ![image alt text](/img/docs/how-to-guides/author/gitintegrations9.png)

-10. Also Guzzle will commit all the existing configs into the github repository and you should see the following folders showing up in the repo.
+10. Also Guzzle will commit all the existing configs into the GitHub repository and you should see the following folders showing up in the repo.
 Do take note that Guzzle will only clone the files in $GUZZLE_HOME/conf/default configs (which does not include spark, physical end point and schedules)

 ## Configured git for Azure DevOps Git